jaggzh/z/README.md

-# ZChat - Modular LLM Interface with Session Management
+# z / ZChat - Modular LLM Interface with Session Management

 **Warning:** This whole project is a rewrite of my `z` script as a full module *and* script. **I don't guarantee anything.**